Background

 HSB (Hue, Saturation, Brightness) and HSL (Hue, Saturation, Lightness) are two commonly used color models, and they have some differences in how they describe colors.
 Blah blah blah.

-How to convert between the two?
+How do you convert between the two?

 // HSB to HSL